bravetechnologycoop/brave-alert-lib/README.md

 **textMessage (string):** Message containing the update to be sent over SMS.

-**pushMessage (string):** Message containing the update to be sent over Push Notification.

 ### startAlertSession(alertInfo)

 Starts a full alert session configured with the given `alertInfo` object.

 **alertInfo.sessionId (GUID):** Unique identifier for the session; this should match the session ID in the DB

-**alertInfo.responderPushId (string):** The Push Notifications Device ID of the Alert App Responder device to send the alert to, or `undefined` to send a text message alert instead.

 **alertInfo.toPhoneNumbers (string):** The phone numbers to send text message alert to if `alertInfo.responderPushId` is `undefined`.